 26 Sept.
 Tuesday, Navaratri 6th day, Shashthi: Upang Lalita Vrat, Katyayani Puja.

 27 Sept.
 Wednesday, Navaratri, 7th day, Saptami: Saraswati Puja, Kalaratri Puja, Durga Puja(Bengal)

 28 Sept.
 Thursday, Navaratri, 8th day, Ashtami: Durga Ashtami, Mahagauri Puja.

 29 Sept.
 Friday, Navaratri, 9th day, Maa Siddhidhatri Puja, Ashtami and Navami: Durga Ashtami Havan & Vrat (Kanya Bhoj for Ashtami) Maha Navami: Havana (Kanya Bhoj for Navami) Maha Navami (Bengal), Durga Balidan, Navaratri ends with the Kanya Bhoj and Daan.

 30 Sept.
 Saturday, Dussehra begins, Vijaya Dashami, end of Dussehra

 1 Oct.
 Sunday, Durga Visarjana.

-Dussehra or Vijaya Dashami is celebrated as a significant victory of good over evil, it starts just after the end of Tithi Maha Navami.
+Dussehra or Vijaya Dashami is celebrated as a significant victory of good over evil,means victory of Rama over Ravana, the king of Srilanka,represents end of the power of Asura, it starts just after the end of Tithi Maha Navami.
 Vijaya Dashami is considered an important auspicious yoga period or Muhurat, for starting a new event, falls on September 30, this year.